2022 Registrations are now open!

 If you would like to sign your class up, click the button below to register our interest in participating.

 Why get involved?

-Our daily mood and mental health are impacted by many small things that we do every day.
-Actions like; being active regularly, sleeping and eating well, drinking plenty of water, minimising "treat" foods and increasing nutrient dense foods like fruit and veges can help us to feel positive and more able to concentrate and learn.
-Repeated daily, we can develop physical and mental resilience that can carry through our lifetime.
-Research has shown that the first 10 years of our lives are a critical period for the formation of the attitudes and habits relating to health and wellbeing.
+Our daily mood and hauora are impacted by many small things that we do every day as well as things that happen around us.
+Actions like; moving our bodies often, sleeping and eating as best we can, drinking plenty of water, increasing nutrient dense foods like fruit and veges fuel our energy and make us able to function at our best.
+Small habits, repeated daily, can help us to develop physical and mental health and resilience that can carry through our lifetime.
+Research has shown that the first 10 years of our lives are a critical period for the formation of the attitudes and habits relating to our health and wellbeing.

-By engaging in daily behaviours in the real world like; drinking lots of water, eating fruit and vege's while reducing snack foods, minimising device time, sleeping well and enjoying moments of mindfulness, tamariki will earn points to move your class around the virtual course "visiting" places like; Peru, China, New Zealand and more.
+By engaging in daily behaviours in the real world like; drinking lots of water, eating fruit and vege's while reducing snack foods, minimising device time, sleeping well and enjoying moments of mindfulness, tamariki will earn points to move their class team around the virtual course "visiting" places like; Japan, China, New Zealand and more.
 As well as getting healthy tips from our ASICS Ambassadors, they'll learn about the history and culture of the destinations you reach.

 If you've done it before, we have an amazing new HTML website easily accessible on any PC, laptop or device, avatar builder and updated animations!

 You'll get free pedometers if you want them (you nominate how many or none at all)

 There are competitions with prizes and giveaways throughout the 5 weeks

 Every child builds their own unique avatar and will see video's of each adventure destination, interacting with our ASICS Ambassadors

 We have ASIC's shoes to give away to some lucky classes